mohd-sajeed/Todolist-App/README.md

-# ToDoList App is a web application that
+# ToDoList App
-helps you organize and manage your tasks more efficiently.It has features such as task creation ,deletion and edit option in a responsive user friendly UI
+It is a web application that helps you organize and manage your tasks more efficiently.It has features such as task creation ,deletion and edit option in a responsive user friendly UI